A reanalysis of

 measurements (to within observational error estimates) as well as unbiased statistics are expected.

 While SODA remains a university-based research project, we want to be helpful.
-Our goal is to be a reliable source of seasonal climate time-scale ocean reanalysis to complement the
+Our goal is to provide a reliable source of seasonal climate time-scale ocean reanalysis

 SODA Version 3 represents a major change from the previous SODA2.
 It now uses GFDL MOM5/SIS numerics at